draw.io diagram creation, editing, and review. Use for .drawio XML editing, PNG conversion, layout adjustment, and AWS icon usage.

 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'diagram creation, editing, and review', '.drawio XML editing, PNG conversion, layout adjustment, and AWS icon usage' - these are clear, actionable capabilities. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'diagram creation, editing, and review', '.drawio XML editing, PNG conversion, layout adjustment, and AWS icon usage'.
+These are clear, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('diagram creation, editing, and review') and when ('Use for .drawio XML editing, PNG conversion, layout adjustment, and AWS icon usage') with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both what ('diagram creation, editing, and review') and when ('Use for .drawio XML editing, PNG conversion, layout adjustment, and AWS icon usage').
+Has explicit 'Use for' clause with trigger scenarios. | 3 / 3 |

-Trigger Term Quality | Includes good technical terms like 'draw.io', '.drawio', 'XML', 'PNG', 'AWS icon', but misses common user variations like 'flowchart', 'diagram', 'architecture diagram', or 'visual diagram'. | 2 / 3 |
+Trigger Term Quality | Includes some relevant keywords like 'draw.io', '.drawio', 'diagram', 'PNG', 'AWS icon', but misses common variations users might say like 'flowchart', 'architecture diagram', 'visio alternative', or 'diagram tool'. | 2 / 3 |

-Distinctiveness Conflict Risk | Very specific niche with distinct triggers - 'draw.io', '.drawio XML', and 'AWS icon usage' are highly specific and unlikely to conflict with other diagramming or document skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Very specific niche with distinct triggers: 'draw.io', '.drawio XML', 'AWS icon usage'.
+Unlikely to conflict with other diagram or image skills due to the specific tool and format references. | 3 / 3 |

 Total | 11 / 12 Passed |